Samadg0/Module1/README.md

 # Polygon-Advanced-Module-1

-In this project on Polygon-Advance,  I deployed NFTs on the Ethereum Goerli network.
+In this project on Polygon,  I deployed NFTs on the Ethereum Goerli network.
 Then, I approved and finally deposited from Ethereum to Polygon using  the Polygon Bridge.

 ## Getting Started